 Union Spy in the Confederate Capital

-Elizabeth Van Lew was a well-to-do resident of Richmond, Virginia who recruited and organized an extensive network of spies for the Union in the shadow of the Confederate White House.
-Van Lew was also an Angel of Mercy for Union captives at Libby Prison near her home.
+Elizabeth Van Lew, a well-to-do resident of Richmond, Virginia, recruited and operated an extensive network of spies who gathered intelligence for the Union in the shadow of the Confederate White House.
+Van Lew was also an Angel of Mercy for the Union soldiers who were being held at Libby Prison near her home.
 Her gifts of food and clothing meant the difference between life and death for many inmates there.

-Elizabeth Van Lew was born October 25, 1818 in Richmond, Virginia, the eldest daughter of John Van Lew, a prominent Virginia businessman.
-Her father sent her to a Quaker school in Philadelphia, and she came home a flaming abolitionist and a die-hard patriot.
-She was extremely outspoken about her beliefs.
-She had a good heart and could not bear the suffering caused by the institution of slavery.
+Elizabeth Van Lew was born October 25, 1818 in Richmond, Virginia, the eldest daughter of Eliza Baker Van Lew and John Van Lew, a prominent Virginia businessman who owned a prosperous hardware business and several slaves.
+Elizabeth attended a Quaker school in Philadelphia, and she came home an outspoken abolitionist.
+She was heartbroken over the suffering caused by the institution of slavery.

 Espionage for the Union

 Bowser and Van Lew would meet after dark near the Van Lew farm to exchange information.
 Hiding her curls under a huge bonnet, Van Lew passed herself off as a poor countrywoman riding about in her buggy.
-Some of her former slaves had stayed on as paid servants, and Van Lew used them as couriers.
-They carried secret messages in the soles of their shoes and baskets of eggs and produce they sold on the streets of Richmond.
+Van Lew used her former slaves as couriers; they carried secret messages in the soles of their shoes and baskets of eggs and produce they sold on the streets of Richmond.

 In 1865, when General Ulysses S. Grant was finally able to visit her and thank her for her service to the Union cause, Elizabeth Van Lew raised the Union flag above her home for the first time in four years.
 Grant told her, "You have sent me the most valuable information received from Richmond during the war."